Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Map Device Idenfifier

 Connected devices send their data using an external device identifier, e.g. IMEI, serial number, ...
 In this case the external id has to be mapped to the device id used by Cumulocity.
-To achieve this enable the switch ```Map Device Identifier``` and specify the name of the type of external id.
-When a payload from this device arries the external id is translated to the internal Cumulocity id.
+To achieve this the entries in the ```_TOPIC_LEVEL_``` can be used to resolve the external device identifier to the internal Cumulocity Ids.
+When a payload from this device arrives at runtime the external id is translated to the internal Cumulocity id.

 #### Define templates and substitutions for source and target payload